BFS DNA Frequently Asked Questions

 What were the effects on submissions and hits of the January 1, 2009 implementation of Proposition 69’s provision requiring the collection of DNA samples from all adult felony arrestees?

 The collection of forensic identification DNA samples from adult felony arrestees at booking is a vital law enforcement tool.
 Collecting forensic identification DNA database samples from offenders at felony arrest, rather than after conviction has more than doubled the crime-solving efficacy of California’s database program.
 In 2009, the average DNA sample submission rate increased to about 26,500 per month, or about a 120% increase over the average in 2008 of about 12,000 per month.
 In addition, the average number of monthly hits increased 51% from 183 per month in 2008 to about 280 in 2009.
 While the number of submissions had started to decrease by 2010, as expected, due to the impact of recidivism, the average for 2010 was still nearly 20,500 DNA samples per month.
 Nevertheless, the number of hits made per month continued to increase to an average of 360 per month in 2010, a 97% increase over the average number of hits made per month in 2008.
 In the 13 month period from July 1, 2010 through July 31, 2011, the rate had increased to 414 hits per month, more than 125% over the monthly rate in 2008.
-This 13- month period included two record months for hits, with 625 hits in December 2010 and 501 in June 2011.
+This 13- month period included a record month for hits, with 625 hits in December 2010.
 From April 1, 2012 to December 1, 2012, California’s database program averaged more than 430 hits per month.
-By December 1, 2012, California’s database program has aided twice as many investigations (18,526) in the last four years since arrestee DNA collection began in January 2009, as it did in the preceding 25 years combined (8,307) using its then-existing convicted offender DNA databases.
-(See updated chart: Investigations Aided by CAL-DNA Trends 12-21-2012, pdf.)
-To date, 341 hits to California Arrestees have solved crimes, generally violent crimes, in 40 other states.
+In the most recent five month period from May 2013 through September 2013, California’s DNA Database Program averaged 517 hits and 626 investigations aided per month.
+By December 1, 2012, California’s database program had aided twice as many investigations (18,526) in the last four years since arrestee DNA collection began in January 2009, as it did in the preceding 25 years combined using its then-existing convicted offender DNA databases.
+Just 10 months later, by October 1, 2013, the California DNA database program’s total number of investigations aided since arrestee DNA collection began in 2009, climbed to 24,065 investigations aided, an increase nearly three times the total number of investigations aided (8,307) during California’s previous 25 years of databasing samples from convicted felony offenders only.
+CAL-DNA’s 21,373 hits to felony arrestee DNA samples made since January 2009 (as of September 30, 2013) is a 200% increase over the 6,779 hits made from November 2004 to January 2009 – a time period when DNA database samples were collected after felony conviction for all offenses (not upon arrest).
+Thus, California’s data shows that over 20,000 of CAL-DNA’s 29,260 total hits have occurred after California began collecting DNA database samples from adult felony arrestees.
+(See updated chart: CAL-DNA Hit Trends 10_22_2013, pdf.)
+As of September 30, 2013, 471 hits to California Arrestees have solved crimes in 44 other states.

 Most of DOJ’s hits are to sexual assault cases and other violent crime.
 The implementation of Proposition 69's mandate to augment the standard booking process with forensic identification DNA sample collection at adult felony arrest has allowed DOJ to make great strides in identification verification, culminating in a substantial reduction in the number of previously unsolved crimes.
 (See also Prop 69 Training Dates and Locations, pdf.)
 Beyond the fact that DNA profiles can and have resolved conflicts in fingerprint and criminal history data resulting from manual data entry or manual print confirmations (even on Live Scan submissions), the analysis and searching of arrestee and offender DNA continues to solve well over half of the forensic DNA cases submitted to CAL-DNA.